aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_PresolvConstrUsed.rst

 :Default:	All

 This option controls the type of constraints that are used by the AIMMS Presolver to reduce the bounds of the variables (using Feasibility-Based Bound Tightening).
 Possible values are:

     *	Linear
     *	Nonlinear
     *	All

 The largest amount of reductions will be obtained if all constraints are used; however reducing the bounds of the variables by using nonlinear constraints might sometimes be time consuming.

 **Note**

-*	This option has only an effect when solving a nonlinear model and the option **Nonlinear Presolve**  is switched on, or when solving a linear, quadratic or quadratically-constrained model and the option **Linear Presolve**  is switched on, or if the function GMP::Instance::CreatePresolved is used.
+*	This option has only an effect when solving a nonlinear model and the option **Nonlinear Presolve** is switched on, or when solving a linear, quadratic or quadratically-constrained model and the option **Linear Presolve** is switched on, or if the function :any:`GMP::Instance::CreatePresolved` is used.

 **Learn more about**